-Stage I/O units for S6L systems include Stage 64, Stage 32, and Stage 16.
+Stage I/O units for S6L systems include Stage 64, Stage 48, Stage 32, and Stage 16.
+For example configurations, requirements, and connection diagrams see the VENUE S6L Installation Guide.pdf.

 Stage 64 is modular, and can be configured with a variety of I/O cards.
 Stage 64 supports up to eight input cards and four output cards, for a total of up to 64 inputs and up to 32 outputs (analog or digital).